 - Self-Made Man: He won about £25,000 in prize money during the war against Napoleon.
 In today's money, that will be slightly in excess of eight hundred thousand pounds (a veritable fortune in those days, where the prices of goods are but a feel pennies here and there).

-Admiral and Mrs. CroftThe childless couple that rents out Kellynch.
+Admiral and Mrs. Sophie CroftThe childless couple that rents out Kellynch.
 Admiral Croft is friendly and genuine; his wife is the same but with a better head for business.
 She's also Wentworth's sister, which is how he gets reintroduced to Anne.